 Promote a corporate culture that is based on ethical values and behaviours

-The Board of IQGeo Group plc currently comprises two Executive Directors, one Chairman and four Non-Executive Directors.
-For now the Board considers its composition appropriate given the size of the company, its revenues and profitability.
+The Board of IQGeo Group plc currently comprises two Executive Directors, one Non-Executive Chairman and three Non-Executive Directors.
+For now, the Board considers its composition appropriate given the size of the Company, its revenues and profitability.

 The key Board roles are as follows: